osushibui/old-frontend/README.md

 ## License
 All code in this repository is licensed under the GNU AGPL 3 License.
-See the "LICENSE" file for more information
+See the "LICENSE" file for more information.